kubeshop/testkube/docs/cli/kubtest_completion_fish.md

 ### SEE ALSO

-* [kubtest completion](kubtest_completion.md)	 - generate the autocompletion script for the specified shell
+* [testkube completion](testkube_completion.md)	 - generate the autocompletion script for the specified shell